-Performance of Procurement contracts must be monitored by an individual designated by the President to ensure that: (i) the scope of work or Services to be provided are being/have been timely performed: (ii) cost escalations are identified at the earliest possible opportunity; and (iii) the established starting and completion dates for major components of the contract are being/have been met.
-All invoices presented for payment should be reviewed by the person who is monitoring the contract and approved by the respective Department Head.
+Performance of Procurement contracts must be monitored by an individual designated by the President to ensure that: (i) the scope of work or Services to be provided are being/have been timely performed; (ii) cost escalations are identified at the earliest possible opportunity; (iii) the established starting and completion dates for major components of the contract are being/have been met; and (iv) that Utilization Plans, MWBE, and SDVOB participation is progressing as expected and being reported as required.
+All invoices presented for payment should be reviewed by the person who is monitoring the contract and approved by the respective Department Head and the Director of Diversity.